mrchristian17/bankAccountProject/README.md

 # bankAccountProject
 /**
-02:    This program tests the BankAccount class and
+02:    This program tests the RunBank class and
 03:    its subclasses.
 04: */
 05: public class AccountTester